bshaffer/oauth2-server-php-docs/content/index.md

 And then run `composer.phar install`

-> It is highly recommended you check out the [`v1.2`](https://github.com/bshaffer/oauth2-server-php/tree/v1.2) tag to
+> It is highly recommended you check out the [`v1.3`](https://github.com/bshaffer/oauth2-server-php/tree/v1.2) tag to
-> ensure your application doesn't break from backwards-compatibility issues, but also this means you
+> ensure your application doesn't break from backwards-compatibility issues.
+However, if you'd like to stay on the
-> will not receive the latest changes.
+> bleeding edge of development, you can set this to `dev-develop` instead.

 ## Get Started With This Library